michaelmalick/phd-thesis/2_introduction/intro.md

 estimate the relative importance of these mechanisms in driving the observed spatial synchrony.

+Synchronous environmental conditions have long been cited as a likely mechanism driving spatial synchrony in animal populations.
+Although the Moran effect was originally formulated using abiotic factors (e.g., temperature), the Moran effect is now often broadened to also include biotic factors such as food resources.

 Among the four hypothesized mechanisms driving spatial synchrony across animal populations, synchronous environmental conditions is the most studied.

 - Moran effect
 - Food resources

+suggesting that food resources or abiotic environmental conditions may play an important role in driving salmon productivity.

 ## Ecological pathways